PVEC talks crypto mining operation - Claiborne Progress

 Roger Ball, Chairman of the Board of Directors of Powell Valley Electric Cooperative, sat down to discuss PVEC’s part in securing electric for the controversial cryptocurrency mining operation inside the county.

-Ball says there were several precautions taken prior to signing on the dotted line of the $9 million per year contract between the Cooperative and ANKR, who is running the operation.
+Ball says there were several precautions taken prior to signing on the dotted line of the $9 million per year contract between the Cooperative and PrimeBlock, who is running the operation.

 Ball secured an official “okay” from the Tennessee Valley Authority (TVA) who supplies the electricity to some 164 systems in the region.
 TVA conducted a study resulting in two conclusions – the crypto mining operation should not affect the services or the costs of the other ratepayers in the county, meaning the operation should not cause a rate increase or add to any electrical brownouts or blackouts.